thomasahle/numberlink/README.md

 Legal
 -----

-Numberlink is released under the GPL3.
+Numberlink is released under the Affero GPL3.

 Read LICENSE for more details.